DolicaAkelloEgwel/gans-workshop/presentation.md

 - Two neural networks trained simultaneously
 - A Generator ("the criminal") is trying to learn to create fake images
 - A Discriminator ("the detective") is trying to tell real images from the fake images
-- They help make the other better at their job

 ---